 TRAVEL TIP: Always ask where to eat out for breakfast instead of dinner, it’s cheaper, often healthier and generally packed with locals.

-Wanting to eat like the locals I asked my AirBnB host where they would recommend for breakfast.
+Wanting to eat like the locals I asked my Airbnb host where they would recommend for breakfast.
 My host recommended it’sfeitaria do Bolhao a bakery and patisserie with a small cafe up the back.
 A popular place recommended for both locals and tourists alike.
 At first, I was overwhelmed by the number of pastries, both sweet and savoury that gleamed golden in every direction.
 How was a person to choose just one… how was a person to consume such rich food so early in the morning?
 I sat at my table watching the busy waitress flit around tables, miraculously remembering everyone’s order and clearing tables in unison.
 In this time I watched a couple of locals arrive saying hello to all of the staff as they entered.
 Finally, they called over the waitress and placed their order in quick Portuguese… I couldn’t catch what they said.
 Instead, I ordered one of the heavy pastries and sat back to continue my people watching.

 My pastry came out and was completely delicious – I loved every bite.
 The locals I had been watching, food also arrived at the same time.
 They had a steak sandwich and a stout beer.
 My eyes lit up!

 The next day I headed back – the atmosphere was still energising and entertaining.
-This time though I ordered the steak sandwich (eventually the waitress understood what I wanted when I managed to point at another locals meal) – it was a life changing breakfast moment for me.
+This time though I ordered the steak sandwich (eventually the waitress understood what I wanted when I managed to point at another locals meal) – it was a life-changing breakfast moment for me.
 The steak was tender and juicy, cooked only with salt and pepper, the cut of meat was so tasty that I felt it had to be rump.
 The bread had no sauce or butter – but was there purely to soak up the juices from the steak, and it did a fine job of that.
 I was astonished that something so simple could be so delicious, filling, and healthy!
 My new favourite breakfast food had arrived… move over bacon sandwich – steak sandwich is in the house!

 Travelling south to Lisbon I discovered that their breakfast sandwich is different from what you find in Porto.
 They use a thin pork steak instead.
-Preferring beef, I headed to the supermarket to get some steaks and bread to cook it back at my AirBnB.
+Preferring beef, I headed to the supermarket to get some steaks and bread to cook it back at my Airbnb.
 The butcher understood instantly what I wanted after I looked at the steaks on display and realised they were too thick… a proper Portuguese sandwich has thin steak.
 No need to fear though, he pulled out a whole tray of thinly sliced rump steak for me to choose from.
 Finding a bakery was no problem, getting their early enough to get the best bread was.
 The steak sandwich is only as tasty as the bread.

 Clearly, the simple Portuguese steak sandwich can also be transformed into a hearty and healthy dinner.
 So easy to throw together in the evening… or first thing in the morning if you prefer to be traditional.
 I embellish mine when I have it for dinner, but keep it simple for breakfast.
 Here is my simple, easy, cheap and tasty recipe for a Portuguese steak sandwich.

-- Thinly sliced rump steak
+- Thinly sliced steak (such as minute steak)

 - Fresh sourdough bread rolls cut in half